Home » Marburger STEM Center » High School Summer Programs

 You can commute daily or opt for a residential program.

-All registration changes and refund requests must be made in writing by June 1st, 2025 to summerprograms@ltu.edu.
+We understand that plans can change.
+However, due to program preparation costs and housing commitments, the following refund policy applies.
+All registration changes must be made in writing by June 1st, 2026 to summerprograms@ltu.edu

 Each program is taught by our full-time faculty and/or staff and amazing student assistants.
 The curriculum provides students with hands on projects, activities and team based learning.
 Our programs model our mottos of Theory and Practice, and Be Curious.
 Make Magic